 What the The National Gold Standards Framework Centre (GSF) does:

 GSF helps doctors, nurses and care workers provide the highest possible standard of care for all patients who may be in the last years of life.
 It does this by providing key health and social care professionals with the training they need to provide co-ordinated, joined up care, so that no matter what stage of their illness the person is at, or where they are being cared for, everyone involved in their care knows about their wishes and is best prepared to ensure they are fulfilled.
 GSF helps link together all of the people who provide this care and enables them to ensure that the care is “cross-boundary”, preventing people from falling through the cracks, reducing crisis calls and reducing time in hospital, ensuring more people live and later die at home or in their care home, if that is their wish.

 Going for Gold - what is Gold Standard end of life care?

-Thousands of care homes have completed the GSF training, with many also receiving GSF accreditation, demonstrating that they are properly identifying the people who need special care at this time of their life.
-Assessing what they need and planning their care in close conjunction with them and their families and carers.
-Most people prefer to be cared for at home, in this case their care home, and GSF accredited care homes are twice as likely as other care homes to care for people in the home up until to the end.
-That means very few inappropriate admissions to hospitals that can be distressing for all concerned.
+Thousands of healthcare teams in GP practices hospitals, or those providing care in care homes, retirement villages or at home, have completed the GSF training, with many progressing to GSF accreditation, demonstrating quality end of life care.
+Most people prefer to be cared for at home, or in their care home, and GSF accredited teams are twice as likely to care for people in the home up until the end.

 Patients nearing the end of their life deserve the best care - the 'gold standard' of care.
-That means high quality, reliable and consistent support.
-We wholeheartedly share the belief that the health of a society should be judged by the way it cares for its most vulnerable.
+That means high quality, reliable and consistent support provided by frontline teams, as well as those that specialise in this area.

 Having your say

-The National GSF Centre does not offer direct help to individual patients and families, but we recommend contacting your own GP surgery, district nurse or care home manager to find out where you can get help locally.
+The National GSF Centre does not offer direct help to individual patients and families, but we recommend contacting your own GP surgery, district nurse, care home manager hospital or local community to find out where you can get help locally.